-According to the chart above, Tesla’s price to EBITDA ratio has had quite a dramatic fluctuation in the past.
+According to the chart above, Tesla’s price-to-EBITDA ratio has had quite a dramatic fluctuation in the past.

-For example, the ratio surged to extreme levels, above 200, back in 2018.
+For example, the ratio averaged above 100.0X back in 2021.

-Chart of Tesla’s Price to Free Cash Flow Ratio
+Tesla’s Price To Free Cash Flow Ratio

 Free cash flow is another important metric that can be used to measure Tesla’s valuation.